-My project is in Boards view and I want to export it as a CSV file.
-If I later import it again, will it retain Boards view?
+My project is in board view and I want to export it as a CSV file.
+If I later import it again, will it retain board view?

 Yes, it will!
-Whether you export a project as a CSV file in List view or in Boards view, it'll retain that view once imported.
+Whether you export a project as a CSV file in list view or in board view, it'll retain that view once imported.